Calumet and Hecla Mining Company: Labor issues

 Historian Larry Lankton wrote that Calumet and Hecla's success resulted in increased benefits that "trickled down" to workers.
-This made the company the preferred employer, and it generally had its pick of the best workers.
-Lankton also noted that the company was willing, when necessary, to "control labor management relations", to use "coercion, covert manipulation, armed deputy sheriffs, or mass firings.
+This made the company a preferred employer, and it generally had its pick of the best workers.
+Lankton also noted that the company was willing, when necessary, to "control labor management relations", to use "coercion, covert manipulation, armed deputy sheriffs, or mass firings".

-Calumet and Hecla strived to create ideal communities around its mines and mills, in the hope that pleasant living conditions would help the company maintain a loyal and productive workforce.
+Calumet and Hecla strove to create ideal communities around its mines and mills, in the hope that pleasant living conditions would help the company maintain a loyal and productive workforce.
 Historian Lankton wrote that in an era and an industry known for hard working conditions, the Michigan copper companies treated their employees better than most: "… they remained known for being among the most enlightened, fair, humane, and paternalistic employers in the American mining industry."
-Some credited Calumet and Hecla, as the district’s leading company, for setting the pattern of improved living conditions followed by the others.
+Some credited Calumet and Hecla, as the district’s leading company, allegedly setting the pattern of improved living conditions followed by other mining operations.

 In 1868, Calumet and Hecla built the first industrial hospital in the United States.
 In 1877, Calumet and Hecla started an employee aid fund for ill and injured employees.
 Participation was voluntary.
 Each participating worker contributed 50 cents per week, which the company matched.
 Some writers credit Calumet and Hecla with being one of the first, or even the first, American company to set up an employee health benefits fund.
 Other Michigan copper companies ran employee aid funds, but Calumet and Hecla was the only Michigan copper mining company to match contributions.

 By 1908, the company provided a staff of physicians and a hospital for employees and their families, worker clubhouses with bowling alleys; and employee libraries with reading material in 20 languages.
 The company also contributed to construction of schools and churches in the community.
 When the company supplied consumer goods to employees, it used its buying power to provide coal, firewood, and electricity for its tenants at wholesale prices.